Skip to content

 uv run scholia update

-Scholia reads the question names from scheme.yaml and adds the corresponding columns to students.csv, sorted alphabetically:
+Scholia reads the criterion names from scheme.yaml and adds the corresponding columns to students.csv, sorted alphabetically:

 Add the students